MarkEdmondson1234/searchConsoleR/README.md

 We'll need one unique ```sc_websites$siteUrl``` for the majority of the other functions.

-Most people will find the search analytics most useful.
+Most people will find the Search Analytics most useful.
 All methods from the web interface are available.
 Here is an example query:

 ```
 gbr_desktop_queries <-